 Because a mouthpiece that has been played cannot be resold as new, the maximum refund amount is 80% less the cost of shipping.
 Mouthpieces that are marked or damaged in any way except for minor shank scratches will not be accepted for refund, or the refund will be reduced, at our discretion.
-Please be very careful with the mouthpiece during the trial period!
-We don't get many returns, but when we do, we offer the mouthpiece at a 20% discount.
-Feel free to inquire.
+Please be extra careful with the mouthpiece during the trial period!

 Comments from Players

 Sixteen years ago I switched from a Stork 3C to a Monette B4S.
 I remained happy with the sound and feel of the Monette, but I wanted better projection and more zip while not sacrificing a dark sound.
 The answer for me turned out to be the CS66M.
 The rim is comfortable and the sound is as dark as the Monette, but when pushed hard it brightens up, with easy flexibility in the high register.
 At a recent pop recording session, I was blown away with how consistent and clean the articulation was.
 The pitch was great too.
 While the CS66M is in my horn most of the time, I ordered a CS66MS for use in a big band or whenever I need extra punch.
 The CS models are perfectly matched, which allows a player to switch according to the playing situation.
 My mouthpiece safari is over!